 Zen Kōans: Learning to Live with Ambiguity and Paradox

 How do we explain the unexplainable?
-It’s a question that’s existed since time immemorial and given rise to legends, myths, and religious practices around the globe.
+Throughout the ages, this question has persisted, inspiring legends, myths, and religious traditions across the world.
 A group of Chinese priests back in the 13th century decided to take this question a step further.
 They essentially asked: What if we didn’t need an explanation for everything?

 This question gave rise to the birth of Zen kōans.
 Short statements (or questions) that are often a paradox, Zen kōans came about for the purpose of fostering contemplation.
 Used primarily in the Soto tradition of Zen Buddhism, they’re seen as a meditative technique to be used during zazen, Zen’s seated practice (3).